TheLilUser/TheLilUser/README.md

 ## ℹ️ Introduction
-Yo, if it's not the J in an alt profile (not alt any longer).
-Welcome to my very own main page.
+Welcome to my very own main page. **Reminder:** I am being as simple as I can in my README, so do not expect too much aesthetic here.
 - 20y.
 - From Brazil.
 - Otaku.